lambda-andrew/React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing is when all information requests link back to the server.
+We find a link to click on, and the URL changes to update the request, and the server retrieves the data for us.
+This can be especially slow, as the page needs to refresh with the new data, and if bandwidth is an issue, the process will be even slower.
+On the plus side, the only infomration being updated is only the information that is requested by the user.

+Client-side routing seeks to eliminate that needless refreshing by doing an initial load of all data on the page, keeping it in state.
+When we request the data, it is automatically rendered to the page, as the data has already been loaded, just not rendered.
+A pitfall to this is requiring the initial bloat of all data, but once loaded, information requests are immediate.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The methods mapped to Create, Read, Update, Delete are as follows - Get, Post, Put, Delete.

 - [ ] Mention three tools we can use to make AJAX requests.

+Three tools we can use to make ajax requests are Fetch, Then, and Catch.
+However, we can supplement Fetch by using Axios, and get access to HTTP methods through that library.

 ## Project Set Up